leeleesang/Defining_NN/README.md

-# Defining_NN
+# Defining Neural Network Architecture through Polytope Structure of Datasets
-The supplementary files for the ICML paper "Defining Neural Network Architecture through Polytope Structure of Datasets"
+This is the supplementary files for the ICML paper "Defining Neural Network Architecture through Polytope Structure of Datasets"